 There are many things you can do to improve how well your asthma is controlled.
 By working with your doctor or nurse to create an asthma action plan, you can reduce the severity of your asthma symptoms and how often they occur.

 Understand your asthma, recognise your symptoms and your triggers.

-Don't smoke and keep clear of anyone else who smokes and of any other fumes.
+If you smoke, try to quit.
+Try to keep clear of anyone else who smokes and of any other fumes.

-See an allergy specialist about managing allergies if these are a known trigger for you.
+Ask your doctor about managing allergies if these are a known trigger for you.

 Keep active – physical activity improves how well your lungs work, and people who are fit usually find they have less asthma and cope better when they do have it.

 Visit your asthma team (your GP, your practice nurse and your pharmacist) regularly.
 They will review the medications you are taking and can teach you how to use your inhaler properly, for maximum benefit.